Cwmbran: Economy

-The longest established employer in Cwmbran is biscuit maker Burton's Foods, who employ 1000 people to make its Jammie Dodgers and Wagon Wheels biscuits.
-As of 2005, the Cwmbran plant produces more than 400 million Wagon Wheels a year.
+The longest established employer in Cwmbran is Burton's Foods, which employs about 1,000 people to make its Jammie Dodgers and Wagon Wheels biscuits; as of 2005, the plant produces more than 400 million of the latter every year.

-Safran Seats Great Britain (formerly Zodiac Aerospace) is the current owner of a factory in Cwmbran which employs 1000 people for manufacturing aircraft seats.
+Safran Seats Great Britain (formerly Zodiac Aerospace) is the current owner of a factory in Cwmbran which employs around 1,000 people for manufacturing aircraft seats.